 High School Equivalency Tests

 A high school equivalency diploma is the same as a regular high school diploma for purposes of Florida’s compulsory education laws (as well as admission to state universities or colleges).
-Floridians can receive an equivalency diploma by passing the general educational development (GED) test.
+Floridians can receive an equivalency diploma by passing the GED test.
 Generally they have to be 18 in order to take the test, but 16 and 17 year olds can get a waiver of the age requirement in “extraordinary circumstances.”
 Local school districts decide what circumstances qualify, and a school board representative must sign the waiver form.
 (Fla.
 Stat. § 1003.435.)